jvitorfeliciano/API-movie-wishlist/README.md

 PATCH: /movies/:id
 BODY: { description:"movie_description"}
-This routes updates the movie description with the given id.
+This route updates the movie description with the given id.

 DELETE: /movies/:id
-This routes deletes the movie with the given id.
+This route deletes the movie with the given id.
 ```

 ## License